 According to a study, both short-term and long‐term skin concerns caused by ultraviolet radiation can be reduced by nearly 80% if sunscreens are applied to the skin properly, especially during a person’s youth years.

-The same study also explains that while both naturally aged skin and photodamaged skin experience thinning, loss of elasticity and decreased collagen, yet, in cases where naturally aged skin is sun-protected, it remains smooth and free from blemishes.
+The same study also explains that while both naturally aged skin and photodamaged skin experience thinning, loss of elasticity and decreased collagen, yet in cases where naturally aged skin is sun-protected, it remains smooth and free from blemishes.

-Antioxidants such as Vitamin C, Vitamin E, beta‐carotene, and alpha‐hydroxy acids (AHAs) help to minimise the effects of photodamage, and also strengthen our skin’s protective barrier, while enhancing its immunity to fight against environmental stressors and oxidative stress.
+Antioxidants such as vitamins C and E, beta‐carotene and alpha‐hydroxy acids (AHAs) minimise the effects of photodamage, strengthen our skin’s protective barrier, delay signs of ageing and reduce the breakdown of collagen in mature skin.